As a child, you were probably told that scratching an itch would only make it worse. And it’s true …

 The good news is that there are many readily available natural topical products that will do the job well.
-In fact, you may have many of these dog itch fixes in your home.
-When you nip the itch in the bud, the problem is most likely to get resolved unless it’s systemic.
+In fact, you may have many of these itch fixes in your home.

-Importantly, it also has the benefit of having an anti-inflammatory effect while it promotes new healthy cell growth.
-It also helps eliminate fungal infections.
+Calendula also has an anti-inflammatory effect while it promotes new healthy cell growth.
+And it helps eliminate fungal infections.

 The Romans coined the name calendula to reflect the herb’s blooming schedule as it would flower on the calends, or new moon, of every month.
 Officinalis refers to its official medicinal value.

-You can purchase the tincture of calendula from a health food store or an online herbal or homeopathic supply store.
-After diluting and mixing the tincture you can apply it with a spray bottle or just pour some on the area and rub it in.
+You can purchase calendula tincture from a health food store or an online herbal or homeopathic supply store.
+After diluting and mixing the tincture you can apply it with a spray bottle or just pour some of the mixture on the area and rub it in.

-- Pour one cup of boiling water onto five tablespoons of calendula petals and steep for 15 minutes.
-This tincture does not have to be diluted the way the purchased tincture does.
+You can steep dried calendula petals to make your own tincture.
+Just pour one cup of boiling water onto five tablespoons of calendula petals and steep for 15 minutes.
+This tincture doesn’t have to be diluted.

 2. Baking Soda

 Baking soda can work wonders!
 It has a soothing effect due to its anti-inflammatory properties.
-Plus, it acts as an acid neutralizer and creates a more basic pH that truly helps to relieve itching.
-It’s easy and effective.
+Plus, it acts as an acid neutralizer and creates a more basic pH that truly helps to relieve your dog’s itching.

 Mix one tablespoon of baking soda with a little water to make a paste.
 Place the paste on the areas that are itchy or reddened.
 Leave the paste on for a few hours.
 Then wash it off.

 You can also make a baking soda spray by mixing two tablespoons of baking soda with eight ounces of water.
-Place in a spray bottle and use when necessary.
+Put in a spray bottle and use when necessary.
 Shake before using.

 I have found the paste solution very helpful with dogs who have itchy, irritated feet.
 Put the paste between their toes and on the tops of their feet.
-Baking soda is safe if it dries and falls off on your carpet and can be vacuumed up easily.
+Baking soda is safe if and can be vacuumed up easily if it dries and falls on your floor.

 3. Aloe Vera

-There’s a real difference between the gel you can buy in the store and the live plant.
-The live plant has important enzymes that last for less than three days in the refrigerator.
+There’s a real difference between aloe vera gel you buy in the store and the live plant.
+The live plant has important enzymes that last for up to three days in the refrigerator.

-Those special enzymes are not present in bottled gel.
-Importantly, these enzymes are incredibly powerful and work rapidly to heal itchy skin.
+These special enzymes aren’t in bottled gel but are incredibly powerful and work rapidly to soothe your dog’s itch.

 Each aloe leaf contains a jelly-like substance, which rapidly regenerates damaged tissue.
-This plant increases the rate of healing in the cellular matrix and decreases inflammation.
-Aloe jelly also has antiobiotic and coagulating agents in it, so it’s the perfect itchy dog home remedy if your pup is in the middle of an allergic reaction.
+This increases the rate of healing in the cellular matrix and decreases inflammation.
+It also has antibiotic and coagulating agents in it.

 You can find aloe plants at plant nurseries; they need little care to maintain in your home.
 Place a terra cotta pot with an aloe vera plant on your window ledge and it will always be available to you.

-Fresh aloe gel can be obtained by splitting the leaf.
-Use the hard cuticle of the leaf to apply the green tinged clear jelly that’s inside the leaf to itchy areas.
+If your dog is itching, split open an aloe leaf.
+Use the hard cuticle of the leaf to apply the clear jelly that’s inside the leaf to itchy areas.

 It can also be used for wounds, fungal infections and insect bites.
 If you cut a leaf and use part of it, store the rest of it in the refrigerator.
-Again, after the leaf is cut, the ingredients remain active for less than three days.
+Again, after the leaf is cut, the ingredients remain active for up to three days.

 4. Witch Hazel

-The witch hazel liquid easily purchased for just a few dollars at any drugstore is actually a steam distillation of the bark, leaves and twigs of the shrub itself.
+You can buy witch hazel for just a few dollars at any drugstore.
+This liquid is actually a steam distillation of the bark, leaves and twigs of the shrub itself.

 Grindelia tincture is made from the leaves and flowers of asteroid composites growing on the Pacific coast and inland in the mountains.
 The heads of the flowers get covered with a viscid balsamic secretion and thus have been called gumweed or rosin-weed.

-The tincture of grindelia, after being diluted 1:10 with water, can be a very effective treatment for itching.
+After being diluted 1:10 with water, grindelia tincture can be a very effective treatment for itching.
 You can order this tincture from a homeopathic supply store and dilute it before use.

-Once again, you can pour the mixture on the itchy area, soak a cotton ball and apply it, or place the mixture in a spray bottle and spray the area.
-Apply as frequently as needed to the area and watch the progress.
+You can pour the mixture on the itchy area, soak a cotton ball and apply it, or place the mixture in a spray bottle and spray the area.
+Apply it as frequently as needed to the area and watch the progress.

 The LP3 enzyme system reacts with the infectious pus and debris with enzymatic antimicrobial properties.
 The bioactive enzymes are safe, effective and non-toxic.

 I’ve found Zymox very effective with chronic ear infections that no conventional medication has seemed to help.
-Additionally, these products are very effective against chronic malassezia (fungal) infection in dogs.
+And it’s very effective against chronic malassezia (fungal) infection in dogs.

-While not every one of these remedies will work perfectly on every dog, there’s a very good chance that most of them will work on most dogs to treat their itch.
+While not every one of these remedies will work perfectly on every dog, there’s a very good chance that most of them will work on most dogs.
 If one solution isn’t effective, don’t hesitate to move to another one.

 You probably have some baking soda at home already, and it’s easy to find the other products so you can stock up.

-If your dog tends to get itchy spots in the summer, I would suggest having some of these solutions on hand and ready to go in your first aid kit.
-Whatever’s itching him, the trick is to nip it in the bud.
+I would suggest having some of these solutions on hand and ready to go in your first aid kit.
+Whatever’s itching your dog, the trick is to nip it in the bud.